First of all, you’ll notice we’re not a store.

 - We’ve got your back.

-*Here are 3 colour charts, all ranking very well in Google Images.
+*Here are 3 color charts, all ranking very well in Google Images.
 See the lack of uniformity?
-The colour “J&rdquo.
+The color “J&rdquo.
 Is a great example of being displayed white to prominently yellow.
-Regardless of your screen or brightness setting, these are all not fair representations of diamond colour…
+Regardless of your screen or brightness setting, these are all not fair representations of diamond color…

 3.)
 Selecting a metal for your engagement ring.